anildwarepo/FabricSparkStructuredStreaming/README.md

 ## Running Spark Structured Streaming in Microsoft Fabric

-This repository contains a sample notebook that demonstrates how to run Spark Structured Streaming in Microsoft Fabric.
-The notebook is designed to be used with the Microsoft Fabric platform, which provides a unified analytics experience for data engineering, data science, and business intelligence.
+This repository contains a sample notebook and a sample python script that demonstrates how to run Spark Structured Streaming in Microsoft Fabric.
+The notebook or the python script is designed to be used with the Microsoft Fabric platform, which provides a unified analytics experience for data engineering, data science, and business intelligence.

-The notebook uses a sample schema mapped to the Catalog Sales and retrieves schema from Azure Schema Registry.
-The notebook reads data from Azure Event Hub and processes it using Spark Structured Streaming.
+This repo uses a sample schema mapped to the Catalog Sales and retrieves schema from Azure Schema Registry.
+The notebook or the script reads data from Azure Event Hub and processes it using Spark Structured Streaming.
 The processed data is then written to a target location as Delta Table in Microsoft Fabric.
 The delta table can be queried using SQL or used for further processing in Microsoft Fabric.

 ## Main Features
-- **Structured Streaming**: The notebook showcases how to use Spark Structured Streaming to process real-time data streams.
+- **Structured Streaming**: This repo showcases how to use Spark Structured Streaming to process real-time data streams.
+Use either the StructuredStreaming notebook or the StreamingSparkJob.py to run the streaming job.
-- **Integration with Azure Event Hub and Schema Registry**: The notebook demonstrates how to read data from Azure Event Hub and use the Azure Schema Registry for schema management.This uses Avro schema to read the data from Event Hub and write it to Delta Table.
+- **Integration with Azure Event Hub and Schema Registry**: The sample demonstrates how to read data from Azure Event Hub and use the Azure Schema Registry for schema management.This uses Avro schema to read the data from Event Hub and write it to Delta Table.
 - **Secretless Connection**: The notebook uses a secretless connection to Azure Event Hub, ensuring that sensitive information is not exposed in the code.
-- **Batch Processing**: The notebook can be submitted using Data Pipelines for batch processing or using the Spark UI for interactive processing.
+- **Batch Processing**: Either Data Pipelines or Spark Job Definitions can be used for batch processing or using the Spark UI for interactive processing.
-- **Token Authentication**: The notebook uses token authentication to connect to Azure Key Vault to retrieve secrets to connect to Azure Event Hub and Azure Schema Registry.
+- **Token Authentication**: [notebookutils](https://learn.microsoft.com/en-us/fabric/data-engineering/notebook-utilities) is used for token authentication to connect to Azure Key Vault to retrieve secrets to connect to Azure Event Hub and Azure Schema Registry.
 It uses Event Hub Connection String and Service Principal to connect to Azure Schema Registry.
 - **Managed Vnet Integration**: The notebooks can connect to Azure Event Hub and Azure Schema Registry using Managed Vnet integration, ensuring secure and private connectivity to Azure services.